alteryx/ayx-developer-sdk/docs/references/faq.md

 ## _"What's the difference between sdk-workspace-init and create-ayx-plugin commands?"_

 -   `sdk-workspace-init`: This command initializes a workspace directory
 	--- think of this as a project playground where all your custom plugins exist.
-The workspace directory will be setup with a pre-defined folder structure which enables the rest of the CLI commands to properly function.
+The workspace directory is set up with a pre-defined folder structure, which enables the rest of the CLI commands to properly function.
 -   `create-ayx-plugin`: This command adds a plugin to the workspace.
     You must choose a template tool type and specify a tool name.